Nerdosth/venture-success-deeplearning-predictor/README.md

-# deep-learning-challenge

-# **Overview**
+# Venture Success Analysis

-Alphabet Soup is seeking a tool that can assist in identifying the funding applicants who have the highest probability of succeeding in their ventures.
-To accomplish this objective, I will utilize neural network models with the given dataset and optimize the models to yield the most precise outcomes.
-The goal is to create a model with 75% accuracy.

----
+This project aims to create a binary classifier deep learning model to predict the success of various charity organizations using TensorFlow.
+The goal is to help the Alphabet Soup organization identify which charities to prioritize based on the likelihood of the charity's success.

+## Requirements

+To run this code, you will need the following Python libraries:

+* pandas
+* sklearn
+* tensorflow

+## Usage

+1. Download the `charity_data.csv` dataset and place it in the `Resources` folder.
+2. Run the provided code to preprocess the data, train the deep learning model, and evaluate its performance.

+## Overview

+The code is structured in two parts:

+### Part 1: Preprocessing

+* Imports the necessary dependencies.
+* Reads the charity dataset and drops the non-beneficial ID columns, 'EIN' and 'NAME'.
+* Determines the number of unique values in each column.
+* Bin the 'NAME', 'APPLICATION_TYPE', and 'CLASSIFICATION' columns to reduce the number of unique categories.
+* Encodes the categorical data using one-hot encoding (`pd.get_dummies`).
+* Splits the preprocessed data into training and testing sets.
+* Scales the data using `StandardScaler`.

+### Part 2: Compile, Train, and Evaluate the Model

+* Defines a deep neural network model with two hidden layers and one output layer.
+* Compiles the model using a binary cross-entropy loss function and the Adam optimizer.
+* Trains the model with the scaled training data.
+* Evaluates the model's performance using the scaled test data.
+* Plots the model's accuracy during training.
+* Saves the model's weights to an HDF5 file.

-# Results
+## Results

+This project involved multiple iterations of data preprocessing and feature engineering to develop the best possible machine learning model.
+The steps taken are outlined below, which can be used as a reference to evaluate the approach taken.
+You may consider alternative methods or strategies based on your own experience and expertise.

 ### Data Preprocessing

-Initially, I eliminated ID columns (EIN, NAME) that are assumed to be not beneficial for the model and could hinder its performance.
-We began by making assumptions, which I later validated.
-Next, I grouped applicants and classifications and placed them in an "Other" bin for all the one-off funded accounts.
+Initially, eliminates ID columns (EIN, NAME) that are assumed to be not beneficial for the model and could hinder its performance.
+Begins by making assumptions, which is later validated.
+Next, groups applicants and classifications and places them in an "Other" bin for all the one-off funded accounts.

 ![1677702515014](image/README/1677702515014.png)

-In order for the model to perform correctly, it cannot have string values.
-An easy way to covert string values to a interager or float is by using pd.get_dummies and create a new dataframe.
+In order for the model to perform correctly, string values are converted string values to integers or floats is by using `pd.get_dummies`.

 ![1677702803250](image/README/1677702803250.png)

-Now that the data is ready to load into a model, we can split the target value and the features.
-I will be using the "IS_SUCCESSFUL" as the target and the remaining variables will be the features.
+Next it splits the target value and the features using the "IS_SUCCESSFUL" as the target and the remaining variables will be the features.

 ![1677703063213](image/README/1677703063213.png)